CalebBell/thermo/docs/property_objects.rst

 More than one set of parameters and more than one model may be specified this way; the model name is the same, with '_parameters' appended to it.

+For a full list of supported correlations (and their names), see :obj:`add_correlation <thermo.utils.TDependentProperty.add_correlation>`.

 Temperature and Pressure Dependent Properties
 ---------------------------------------------
 The pressure dependent objects work much like the temperature dependent ones; in fact, they subclass :obj:`TDependentProperty <thermo.utils.TDependentProperty>`.